 In the modern world, the internet has become a very powerful tool that billions of people across the globe are using every single day.
 It is useful for anyone who is researching, shopping, banking, as well as communicating with other people in the world.
 Its uses can go on and on, so much so that it is now a necessity.
 A lot of people can’t live without it.
 In fact, there are many companies that rely on the internet to conduct their businesses.

 As helpful as the internet is, it also comes with disadvantages.
 If you are not careful, you might fall into the hands of unscrupulous individuals.
 They can gain access to your most sensitive data.
-For this reason, prioritizing cybersecurity is crucial to protect not only yourself but also your company.
-But how can you do this?
-What can you do to protect yourself whenever you go online?

 Here are excellent tips to ensure cybersecurity: